Welcome to Reception Class.

 The purpose of this booklet is to help you as a parent/carer find out more about how your child is learning and developing during their first five years, in relation to the EYFS.
 Children develop more rapidly during the first five years of their lives than at any other time.
 This booklet has been written to help you as a parent know what to expect during these vitally important years by focusing on the seven areas of learning and development which are covered in the EYFS.

-Our topic for Spring 2 is 'Animals'.
+Our topic for Summer 1 is Traditional Tales'.

 Here is a guide for you when deciding what to bring in for Show and Tell on a Monday.
 Please send in one item only -